Jawsen/Jawsen.github.io/index.md

 ## 🔮 Predicting Where Fines Are Most Likely

-We trained a model to predict whether a neighborhood has a high fine rate or not, based on just two things: the total number of fines and population.
-The model was able to correctly classify neighborhoods about 87% of the time.
+We trained a simple model to predict whether a neighborhood is likely to have a high rate of parking fines per resident, using just two factors: the total number of fines and the population.
+Surprisingly, that was enough for the model to correctly identify high-fine areas about 87% of the time.

-We also grouped neighborhoods into 3 clusters based on their population and fine rates.
-This helps us spot patterns — like which areas have lots of people but relatively fewer fines, and which ones get hit harder per person.
+But we didn’t stop there.

+To dig deeper into the patterns, we also used clustering to group neighborhoods into three categories based on fine volume and population.
+This gives a bigger picture view of how fines are distributed across the city, and reveals some interesting contrasts.

 🟡 Big population, moderate fines